-The break-up of the Larsen B ice shelf in early 2002.
-This event has been attributed to the effects of global warming, though it wasn't certain if this was the case.
-That it occurred is beyond dispute and that it is a result of the warming of the Antarctic Peninsula where it is situated is also beyond dispute.
-What remains unclear is whether or not this is a taste of things to come and an indicator of an Antarctic-wide phenomena or simply a localized result of the localized warming of the Antarctic Peninsula region alone.
+The break-up of the Larsen B ice shelf in early 2002, this event was attributed at the time to the effects of global warming, though it wasn't certain if this was the case.
+That it occurred was beyond dispute and that it was a result of the warming of the Antarctic Peninsula where it is situated is also beyond dispute.
+What was unclear at the time was whether or not this was a taste of things to come and an indicator of an Antarctic-wide phenomena or simply a localized result of the localized warming of the Antarctic Peninsula region alone.
 Subsequent events and temperature records imply it was an early climate change event.

 An ice shelf is a thick layer of ice that is floating on the sea.
 They are fed from the land by glaciers.
 Where the ice leaves the land and starts to float on the sea is a region known as the "hinge zone" where the ice is particularly chaotic due to cracks, broken-up and a nightmare to try and travel over.
 Ice shelves surround much of Antarctica.

 The Larsen B ice shelf was about 220m thick (720 feet) and during a 35 day period in early 2002 lost about 3,250 km2 of ice into the ocean, such a large area of ice had never been seen to collapse so quickly before.
 It is thought to have been in existence for at least 400 years prior to this and probably as long as 12,000 years since the end of the last ice age.

-Such a disintegration in such a short time period is therefore an extremely significant event.
+Such a disintegration in such a short time period was an extremely significant event.
 What now remains of the Larsen B is about 40% of what was there in 1995.
-It had been breaking up at what was considered to be a rapid rate anyway before this major event.
-The break-up is thought to be a consequence of higher temperatures and large amounts of summer melt-water running down crevasses in the ice shelf so speeding the disintegration process.
+It had been breaking up at what was considered to be a rapid rate prior to this major event.
+The break-up is a consequence of higher temperatures and large amounts of summer melt-water running down through crevasses in the ice shelf so speeding the disintegration process.

 Overall in the Antarctic Peninsula, seven ice shelves have between them declined in area by about 13,500 km2 since 1974.

-A more recently seen phenomena that follows this ice shelf collapse is that the glaciers that fed the ice shelf seem to now be speeding up their flow down to the sea.
+A more recently seen phenomena that follows this ice shelf collapse is that the glaciers that fed the ice shelf significantly speeded up their flow down to the sea.
 The Larsen B glacier behind the ice shelf flowing down from the land increased its speed abruptly by about 300% following this collapse.
 Combined with the Larsen A ice shelf which underwent a smaller but still enormous collapse of about 1,500 km2 in 1995 the mass loss of ice went from 2-4 gigatonnes per year in the late 1990's to 22-40 gigatonnes in 2006.
-This deposited much more water in the oceans, and as this was previously on the land it will add to an increase in sea-level.
+This deposited much more water in the oceans, and as this was previously on the land added to an increase in sea-level.
 The Antarctic peninsula doesn't have enough ice to make a catastrophic difference to sea level in itself even if it were all to melt, it is best seen as an indicator region that can be observed to enhance understandings of the mechanisms in other parts of the world.

 Arctic and Antarctic Sea Ice